amalshehu/neural-network/README.md

 # neural-network
-The program creates an neural network that simulates the exclusive OR function with two inputs and one output.
+The program creates a neural network that simulates the exclusive OR function with two inputs and one output.